Multiplicative structures on cones and duality: Products on cones

 \section{Products on cones}

 Throughout this section we use homological conventions and coefficients in a principal ideal domain $R$.
-Recall that, given a chain map $c:\cM_*\to \cA_*$ between chain complexes whose differentials have degree $-1$, the cone of $c$ is
+Recall that, given a degree $0$ chain map $c:\cM_*\to \cA_*$ between chain complexes whose differentials have degree $-1$, the cone of a chain map $c:\cM\to\cA$ is the chain complex